grafana/mimir/docs/sources/mimir/operators-guide/mimir-runbooks/_index.md

 Mimir has a limit on the query length.
 This limit is applied to partial queries, after they've split (according to time) by the query-frontend.
 This limit protects the system’s stability from potential abuse or mistakes.
-To configure the limit on a per-tenant basis, use the `-store.max-query-length` option (or `max_query_length` in the runtime configuration).
+To configure the limit on a per-tenant basis, use the `-querier.max-partial-query-length` option (or `max_partial_query_length` in the runtime configuration).

 ### err-mimir-max-total-query-length